Living on Low Income

 Fee Subsidy Programs for All Ages

 Three financial assistance programs are available to provide financial support for low income community members to participate in programs and activities.
-Eligibility and guidelines vary for each program, please see the descriptions below or download this information sheet for more information about the individual programs.
+Eligibility and guidelines vary for each program.
+Review the descriptions below or download the following pdf for more information.

 Recreation Fee Subsidy Program

-The Recreation Fee Subsidy Program provides financial support to eligible Richmond residents of all ages to access a wide range of cultural, parks and recreation programs and activities.
-For more information or to download a program application visit the Recreation Fee Subsidy Program webpage.
+This program provides financial support to eligible Richmond residents of all ages to access a wide range of cultural, parks and recreation programs and activities.
+Visit the Recreation Fee Subsidy Program webpage for more information or to download a program application.

 Canadian Tire Jumpstart

-Canadian Tire Jumpstart provides funding to assist those 4 to 18 years old with access to physical activities, sport programs and services.
+This program provides funding to assist 4 to 18 years old with access to physical activities, sport programs and services.
 Apply online at Canadian Tire Jumpstart, or call 604-247-4692 for more information.